nickjackolaisen/BusinessInitiaitive/_posts/sections/pricing/2023-01-30-dynamic-pricing.md

 <p>Businesses must balance profitability with customer satisfaction and avoid practices that may seem discriminatory or exploitative.</p>
 </details>

-### 4. What industries commonly use dynamic pricing?
+<h3>4.
+What industries commonly use dynamic pricing?</h3>

-Industries like airlines, hotels, e-commerce, and ride-sharing services commonly use dynamic pricing.
+<p>Industries like airlines, hotels, e-commerce, and ride-sharing services commonly use dynamic pricing.</p>
 <br>
 <details>
 <summary><b>Learn more…</summary>